-Chiropractic therapy is typically associated with the treatment of back and neck pain.
-It can also treat associated conditions including:
+Chiropractic care is typically associated with the treatment of back and neck pain.

-- Pain or problems with knee, hip and ankle joints.
+- pain or problems with the knee, hip and ankle joints

 Complementary therapies are not usually available on the NHS, but chiropractic is an exception.
-Despite this, use of the therapy on the NHS is limited.
-As it stands, just over a quarter of doctor surgeries are able to provide chiropractic treatment or make referrals to NHS chiropractors.
-This means not everyone can access chiropractic treatment on the NHS in their local area.
+Despite this, use of the therapy on the NHS is limited, which means not everyone can access chiropractic on the NHS in their local area.

 What to expect in a session

 When you first meet with a chiropractor, you will undergo an assessment.
-He or she will ask you a series of questions about your medical history, diet and lifestyle.
-This will help them to form a picture of your current health, circumstances and of any past injuries or surgeries.
+They will ask you a series of questions about your medical history, diet and lifestyle.
+This will help them to form a picture of your current health, circumstances and any past injuries or surgeries.
 This knowledge will be factored into your chiropractic treatment.

-Next, your chiropractor will conduct a physical examination.
-This will focus mainly on your spine and posture.
-This stage may also involve medical tests such as taking your blood pressure.
-An X-ray or CT scan are often used to help your chiropractor make a diagnosis.
+Your physical examination will focus mainly on your spine and posture.
+This stage may also involve medical tests, such as taking your blood pressure.
+An X-ray or CT scan is often used to help your chiropractor make a diagnosis.

-Generally you should expect treatment to involve manual adjustments to the joints, muscles and bones of your spine.
+Generally, you should expect treatment to involve manual adjustments to the joints, muscles and bones of your spine.
 You will be asked to sit or lie down and you may have to remove upper body clothing so your chiropractor can access your spine.
-You will be offered a gown if you need to undress.

-Chiropractic therapy is a very controlled procedure, and individuals of all ages can receive treatment.
-As with any therapy there is a possibility of side effects and risks, but this is very rare.
-Furthermore, the chiropractic profession is fully regulated in the UK by the General Chiropractic Council (GCC).
-This means it a criminal offence for anyone to practice as chiropractor if they're not registered with GCC.
+Chiropractic is a very controlled treatment, and individuals of all ages can reap the benefits.
+As with any therapy, there is a possibility of side effects and risks, but this is very rare.

 Please note, however, that chiropractic is not recommended for patients who have: